Outback: Wildlife

-The Outback is full of very important well-adapted wildlife, although much of it may not be immediately visible to the casual observer.
+The Outback is full of well-adapted wildlife, although much of it may not be immediately visible to the casual observer.
 Many animals, such as red kangaroos and dingoes, hide in bushes to rest and keep cool during the heat of the day.

 Birdlife is prolific, most often seen at waterholes at dawn and dusk.
 Huge flocks of budgerigars, cockatoos, corellas and galahs are often sighted.
 On bare ground or roads during the winter, various species of snakes and lizards bask in the sun, but they are rarely seen during the summer months.

 Feral animals such as camels thrive in central Australia, brought to Australia by pastoralists and explorers, along with the early Afghan drivers.
 Feral horses known as 'brumbies' are station horses that have run wild.
 Feral pigs, foxes, cats, goats and rabbits and other imported animals are also degrading the environment, so time and money is spent eradicating them in an attempt to help protect fragile rangelands.

 The Outback is home to a diverse set of animal species, such as the kangaroo, emu and dingo.
 The Dingo Fence was built to restrict movements of dingoes and wild dogs into agricultural areas towards the south east of the continent.
 The marginally fertile parts are primarily utilised as rangelands and have been traditionally used for sheep or cattle grazing, on cattle stations which are leased from the Federal Government.
 While small areas of the outback consist of clay soils the majority has exceedingly infertile palaeosols.

 Riversleigh, in Queensland, is one of Australia's most renowned fossil sites and was recorded as a World Heritage site in 1994.
 The 100 km2 area contains fossil remains of ancient mammals, birds and reptiles of Oligocene and Miocene age.